markreha/cloudworkshop/sdk/docs/development/README.md

   		<artifactId>google-api-client-appengine</artifactId>
   		<version>1.21.0</version>
 	</dependency>
-Step 2: Add appengine.xml to WEB-INF.
+2: Add appengine.xml to WEB-INF.
 See example the Cloud Workshop SDK.
-Step 3: Update appengine-web.xml to set path for log file to /tmp/cloudservices/logs/iotWeatherApp.log.
+3: Update appengine-web.xml to set path for log file to /tmp/cloudservices/logs/iotWeatherApp.log.
 See example the Cloud Workshop SDK.
-Step 4: Update config.properties to setup db.connection property for Google MySQL database.
+4: Update config.properties to setup db.connection property for Google MySQL database.
 See example the Cloud Workshop SDK.

 See https://cloud.google.com/appengine/docs/flexible/java/dev-jetty9

 Create the MySQL Database Container and initialzie the schema in the Google Cloud Platform:
 1: Create a SQL MySQL instance (of type Second Generation).